warrendeng/106bfinalwebsite/index.md

 ## Videos of Results

-Here we have a video of the Barrier Certificate Algorithm being run on the actual Robatarium testbed.
+Here we have a video of the way point controller Algorithm using barrier certificates being run on the actual Robotarium testbed.
 <video width="640" height="480" controls>
   <source src="media/robotarium_video.mp4" type="video/mp4">
 </video>
-Here we have a video of the CLF-CBF-QP algorithm being tested for tracking.
+Here is a video of the CLF-CBF-QP algorithm being tested for tracking on Robotarium simulator showing the car is following the specified trajectory.
 <video width="640" height="480" controls>
   <source src="media/tracking.mp4" type="video/mp4">
 </video>